 As for the fit, these shoes fit true to size and I found them pretty snug.
 That’s not a bad thing, in fact it’s a welcome change after my recent experiences with wide, blocky boots like the Truman and it definitely enhances their versatiliy.
 I’m just saying that I don’t love wearing thick socks with the Mullers as they hew pretty close to my foot.

 These aren’t the hardest boots on Earth to break in but I did experience some abrasion on my heel and toe and after a couple of weeks of semi-regular wear, I still don’t love being on my feet in these all day.
 They’re not exactly uncomfortable, I was just a little surprised with how slowly they’ve conformed to the shape of my foot.

 Helm Muller Boot Price

-That’s why you’re so lucky to be able to get a 15 percent discount on any of their boots with the code STRIDEWISE using this link!
+That’s what you’ve got here, but in addition, you can get a 15 percent discount on any of their boots with the code STRIDEWISE using this link!
 Lucky you!

 - Super versatile

 - Not that water resistant

 - Not everyone loves the white strip in the sole

 All in all, I’m a fan of this boot.
 It’s really eye catching, I love the white strip in the sole, and it’s super versatile.
 It’s not the most outdoorsy boot on Earth and it took a while to break in, but I get so many compliments on these that I’m more than happy to bring them out in formal and informal situations alike.